sudoalgorithm/hello-tekton/tutorial/script.md

     * `cluster`: Type the name of the OpenShift cluster that you created.

-    * `clusterNamespace`: Type the namespace in your cluster where the app will be deployed.
-The default is prod.
+    * `clusterNamespace`: Type the project in your OpenShift cluster where the app will be deployed.
+The default is `default`, but to see a list of your current projects, at a command line, type `oc project list'.

     * `clusterRegion`: Type the region where your OpenShift cluster is located.
-The default is us-south.
+This will be the region in which you created your OpenShift cluster.
+To find your region, type `oc version` at a command line.
+The `Server` line will include the region as part of the cluster URL.

     * `registryNamespace`: Type the IBM Cloud Container Registry namespace where the app image will be built and stored.
-To use an existing namespace, use the CLI and run ibmcloud cr namespace-list to identify all your current namespaces.
+To use an existing namespace, use the CLI and run `ibmcloud cr namespace-list` to identify all your current namespaces.

     * `registryRegion`: Type the region where your IBM Cloud Container Registry is located.
 The default is US-South.
-To find your registry region, use the CLI and run ibmcloud cr region.
+To find your registry region, use the CLI and run `ibmcloud cr region`.

     * `repository`: Type the source Git repository where your resources are cloned.
 The default is <a href="https://github.com/open-toolchain/hello-tekton" target="_blank">https://github.com/stevenjweaver/hello-tekton</a>.
 Change this value if you're forking this repo.